You might also find these links helpful...

 If you aren't satisfied with the outcome at this stage, or for other issues contact a more senior staff member in that division or school (such as the course coordinator or heard of school) and in some cases the dean or associate dean of the Faculty.

-You can always lodge a complaint or appeal with the Student Integrity Unit (SIU) (studentcomplaints@unsw.edu.au) but it is usually much better to keep the issue 'local' unless there are good reasons to go elsewhere.
+If your concern is not resolved, you can always lodge a complaint here but it is usually much better to keep the issue 'local' unless there are good reasons to go elsewhere.

-If you have a serious complaint which you don't feel comfortable talking about with the person/s involved, you can get confidential advice from the Student Integrity Unit (studentcomplaints@unsw.edu.au).
+Where you don't feel comfortable talking about with the person/s involved, you can get confidential advice from the Conduct & Integrity Office (studentcomplaints@unsw.edu.au).

 For research (PhD/MPhil/MRes) students, the first point of contact should always be your supervisor.
 If that fails, you need to talk to your postgraduate coordinator.
 Ongoing issues should be brought up at your Annual Progress Review.